swh.scheduler.interface module#

 origin_visit_stats_get(ids: Iterable[Tuple[str, str]]) List[OriginVisitStats][source]#

-Retrieve the stats for an origin with a given visit type
+Retrieve the visit statistics for an origin with a given visit type.

-If some visit_stats are not found, they are filtered out of the result.
-So the output list may be of length inferior to the length of the input list.
+If some visit statistics are not found, they are filtered out of the result.
+So the output list may be shorter than the input list.

 visit_scheduler_queue_position_get() Dict[str, int][source]#